-One such area is the topic of “sustainable competitive advantage“, and specifically, the anecdote I use to describe the “network effect“.
-Microsoft, Google, Facebook, Amazon, iTunes, and many other modern technologies succeeded due to this effect, but the anecdote I like to use is 137 years old, the telephone.
+One often misunderstood topic of entrepreneurship is “sustainable competitive advantage“, and specifically, the advantage from a “network effect“.
+Microsoft, Google, Facebook, Amazon, iTunes, and many other modern technologies succeeded due to this effect, but the anecdote I like to use is almost 150 years old, the telephone.

 The anecdote goes this like: One telephone has no value.
 Two telephones have almost no value.
 After 100 phones, you may know someone with a phone, and if so, then there is value in you signing up for telephone service.
 After 100,000 phones, you very likely know many people with phones, and the value is measurable.
 And at 1,000,000 phones, many of your friends, colleagues, and family will have phones, making the service highly valuable.